BinaryVixen899/DoloresPublic/README.md

 # Serina
-A bot for my personal discord server
+A bot for my personal discord server, and maybe for yours!

 # Dev Mode
+Dev mode can be activated via supplying the appropriate feature at compile time.
-When the dev feature is activated, Serina switches her behavior.
+In dev mode, Serina switches her behavior:
+* Her activity changes to a reference to [feeding maned wolves](https://twitter.com/longboieli/status/1533881489019969541?lang=en).
-Instead of posting in the #speciesupdates channel, Serina posts in the #bottest channel.
+* Instead of posting in the #speciesupdates channel, Serina posts in the #bottest channel.
-Additionally, Serina sets her activity to "Watching Westworld (1973)" Multiple instances of Serina can be connected to a server at the same time, although this may change as it is entirely dependent on the Discord API.
+* Multiple instances of Serina can be connected to a server at the same time, although this may change as it is entirely dependent on the Discord API.
-Please note that Devlores will not respond for any commands issued over DM.
+* Please note that Devrina will not respond to any commands issued over DM.

 # TO DOS
-* Set up git build hooks
+* Set up git build hooks for CI/CD
-* Get a functioning version running without the Notion Calls
-* I really, really want to make this multithreaded
-*  FIX LOGGER ISSUES
+* Merge in the changes w/ the KV store
+* Is this multithreaded?
+If not, it should be.
+* Proper observability
-* Disabled commands
+* Ability to enable and disable commands via CLI.
     // Maybe give the CLI user a list of commands to enable and then dynamically pass in disabled ones
-    // let disabled = vec![""].into_iter().map(|x| x.to_string()).collect();
+    // something like let disabled = vec![""].into_iter().map(|x| x.to_string()).collect();
-    // this won't work but we're definitely onto something
-* Something to make it so certain commands only work in certain channels
+* Command Restriction to specific channels
 * Function to list commands
 * All the TODOs in the code itself

-Testing
-Case Insensitivity
+* Why in the hell is dev mode a compile time option?
+Change that.
+* Testing(?)
+* Fix Notion Logic
-Move "is this different than the last" logic to poll_notion and ditch the value there if it's not Add in member joining logic
+* Add in member joining logic
-Change from "ellen.species" to just having "ellen" and getting the individual fields (or making the fields mutices)
+* Get the whole Ellen object and just read the fields.

+# Installation

+In order to install Serina, you will need to do a few things.
+`sudo mkdir -p /etc/serina && touch /etc/serina/.env`
+Then, fill out the `.env` file with the following entries:
+* `BOT_USER_ID`
+* `DISCORD_TOKEN`
+* `NotionApiToken`

+Next, run the following command from the root of the folder:
+`cp phrases.txt /etc/serina/`

+Third, if you have never installed Serina before, you will need to do something along the lines of...
+`cp serina.service /etc/systemd/system/serina.service && sudo systemctl daemon-reload && sudo systemctl start serina.service && sudo systemctl enable serina.service`

+And finally
+`cd Serina && cargo build --release && sudo mv target/release/Serina /usr/bin/serina`